Print This Bible Study

 The manner in which Christians will conduct themselves during that coming day should be thought of in the same sense as the manner in which Christ will conduct Himself.
 In the words of the psalmist, Christ, during His rule over the nations, will “break them with a rod of iron” and “dash them in pieces like a potter’s vessel” (Psalm 2:8, 9); and in the overcomer’s promise to the church in Thyatira, Christians are promised that their coming rule will be conducted after the same fashion:

-And he who overcomes, and keeps My works until the end, to him I will give power over the nations—
+And he who overcomes, and keeps My works until the end, to him I will give power over the nations —

-He [the overcoming Christian] shall rule them [the nations] with a rod of iron; they shall be dashed to pieces like the potter's vessels'—as I also have received from My Father (Revelation 2:26, 27).
+He [the overcoming Christian] shall rule them [the nations] with a rod of iron; they shall be dashed to pieces like the potters vessels — as I also have received from My Father.
+(Revelation 2:26, 27)

 The position that Christians are to occupy today is, in many respects, diametrically opposed to the position that Christians are to occupy during the coming age.
 Matthew 5:5 states, “Blessed are the meek [present]: for they shall inherit the earth [future].”

 The word “meek” refers to one’s present manner of living, in view of a future inheritance.
-This word has to do with being “gentle,” “humble,” or “unassuming” as one patiently endures the trials and tests of life.
+This word has to do with being “gentle,” “humble,” or “unassuming” as one patiently endures the trials and testing of life.

-The same word is used in Matthew 21:5 relative to Christ at the time He rode into Jerusalem as Israel’s King, anticipating His rejection and crucifixion: “Tell the daughter of Zion, 'Behold, your King is coming to you, meek, and sitting on a donkey, a colt, the foal of a donkey…” This verse is a fulfillment of Zechariah 9:9, where the word “lowly” is used in the translation rather than “meek.”
+The same word is used in Matthew 21:5 relative to Christ at the time He rode into Jerusalem as Israel’s King, anticipating His rejection and crucifixion:

 “Lowly” is the translation of a Hebrew word meaning poor or afflicted, and this word refers to the position Christ assumed on our behalf.
 He who was rich became poor that we, through Him, might be made rich (2 Corinthians 8:9).
-The sufferings of Isaiah chapter fifty-three are in view, but these sufferings do not stand alone; the glory must follow the sufferings, as the day follows the night (Luke 24:26; Hebrews 12:2; I Peter 3:13).
+The sufferings of Isaiah chapter fifty-three are in view, but these sufferings do not stand alone; the glory must follow the sufferings, as the day follows the night (Luke 24:26; Hebrews 12:2; 1 Peter 3:13).

 When Christ was upon earth the first time, appearing to Israel as the meek or lowly One, He allowed the governing Gentile power of that day to array Him as a mock King.
 He was clothed in purple, crowned with a wreath made from thorns, and given a reed for a scepter.
 He was then mocked, spat upon, and smitten (Matthew 27:27-31).
 He, the One destined to break the nations with a rod of iron, allowed this to happen.
 Why?
 Simply because it was not time for Him to take the scepter.